 Sample 2-Day Itinerary

-To help you make the most of your visit to Creamer's Field Migratory Waterfowl Refuge and the surrounding Fairbanks area, we've crafted a sample 2-day itinerary:
+To help you make the most of your visit, our team has crafted a sample 2-day itinerary focusing on Creamer's Field Migratory Waterfowl Refuge and its surroundings in Fairbanks.

 Day 1: Immersion in Nature and History

-• Lunch (12:00 PM - 1:30 PM): Enjoy a picnic lunch at one of the refuge's designated areas, or head to a local eatery in Fairbanks.
+- Lunch (12:00 PM - 1:30 PM): Picnic at the Refuge or Local Eatery.
+Enjoy a packed lunch at one of the refuge's picnic areas, or head to a nearby Fairbanks restaurant for a casual meal.

 Is It Worth Visiting?